Papers in Refereed Journals

 In these companion papers, we study how the interrelated dynamics of sodium and potassium affect the excitability of neurons, the occurrence of seizures, and the stability of persistent states of activity.
 In this first paper, we construct a mathematical model consisting of a single conductance-based neuron together with intra- and extracellular ion concentration dynamics.
 We formulate a reduction of this model that permits a detailed bifurcation analysis, and show that the reduced model is a reasonable approximation of the full model.
 We find that competition between intrinsic neuronal currents, sodium-potassium pumps, glia, and diffusion can produce very slow and large-amplitude oscillations in ion concentrations similar to what is seen physiologically in seizures.
 Using the reduced model, we identify the dynamical mechanisms that give rise to these phenomena.
 These models reveal several experimentally testable predictions.
 Our work emphasizes the critical role of ion concentration homeostasis in the proper functioning of neurons, and points to important fundamental processes that may underlie pathological states such as epilepsy.

 This paper appears in the Journal of Computational Neuroscience, Vol. 26, 159-170 (2009).
+Journal link and erratum 30, 781 (2011).

-+Synchronization in Interacting Populations of Heterogeneous Oscillators with Time-Varying Coupling
++ Synchronization in Interacting Populations of Heterogeneous Oscillators with Time-Varying Coupling

 Paul So, Bernard C. Cotton, and Ernest Barreto